 Early in Habitat’s history, we began building houses in the Highland area, including Habitat’s very first and second house on Pryor Street.
 In 2010 the City of Gastonia gave eleven Pryor Street lots in the Highland area to Habitat that was able to be subdivided to allow us the ability to build more homes.
 We mobilized donations for three additional Pryor Street lots.
 This core of 13 lots led Habitat to plan a continued revitalization project for the Highland area.
 Habitat’s efforts will contribute to 32 homeowner houses in the Highland neighborhood.

-For twenty-seven years, we have been working with the faith community, and with corporate and community partners to complete 112 homes in Gaston County: 72 in Gastonia, 19 in Belmont, 8 in Mt.
+For thirty years, we have been working with the faith community, and with corporate and community partners to complete 116 homes in Gaston County: 72 in Gastonia, 19 in Belmont, 8 in Mt.
 Holly, 3 in Cherryville, 2 in Bessemer City, 6 in Dallas, and 2 in Lowell.
 Through the Habitat of Humanity International tithing program, Habitat Gaston has helped to renovate over 600 houses and build 51 new houses in Honduras.

 Habitat Gaston Timeline